Yin Ju-keng: Biography

-Yin was a native of Pingyang County in Zhejiang province.
+Yin was a native of Fuzhou with ancestral roots in Wenzhou, Zhejiang province.
 In 1902, he was dispatched by his wealthy father to Japan, where he studied Japanese language and enrolled at the First Higher School (later absorbed by University of Tokyo), a preparatory school for Imperial Universities, in Tokyo in 1905.
 The following year, he enrolled in the Seventh Higher School Zoshikan (now Kagoshima University) in Kagoshima City.
 During his stay in Japan, he became an active member of the Tongmenghui movement to overthrown the Qing Dynasty, and also married a Japanese woman.
 Per the orders of Tongmenghui leader Huang Xing, he returned to China to oversee revolutionary activities in Hubei province.
 After the Republic of China had been established, he joined the Kuomintang.
 After participating in the 2nd Kuomintang party conference in 1913, he decided to return to Japan to complete his studies at Waseda University, where he majored in law.
 He returned to China in 1916, entering into service with the Beiyang Government, helping establish the Bank of China and playing an active role in opposing the Constitutional Protection Movement.
 After the Zhili–Anhui War, he fled briefly back to Japan.
 On his return to China, he found the country rapidly dissolving into warlordism.
 Yin went into the service of Fengtian clique General Guo Songling, and was assigned charge of foreign affairs.
 However, Guo was killed months later in a revolt against Manchurian warlord Zhang Zuolin, and Yin again sought refuge on Japanese territory.

 In 1926, Yin joined Chiang Kai-shek's Northern Expedition, participating in the capture of Nanchang.
 He was appointed to the post of communications director for the National Revolutionary Army, and tasked with negotiations between Kuomintang forces and the Imperial Japanese Army.
 The following year, after the Shanghai massacre of 1927, he entered into the service of Shanghai mayor Huang Fu as chief secretary, and was again tasked with maintaining communications and relations with the Japanese.
 He was the chief negotiator on the Chinese side after the Jinan Incident in 1928.
 Later that year, he was recalled into service with the National Revolutionary Army.
 After the Shanghai Incident of 1932, he helped negotiate the Shanghai Ceasefire Agreement.